hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-22

+I've been talking about risks, and how they guide my development priorities.
+Today, I'd like to talk about a few things that I don't consider relevant risks.

+I want Caterpillar to have a static type system, that prevents most bugs from being possible.
+To provide powerful compile-time meta-programming.
+To be highly performant, with zero-overhead abstractions.
+To run everywhere: browsers, servers, desktops, phones, watches, microcontrollers; CPUs and GPUs.

+It is totally unclear if either of those goals will work out.
+But that doesn't make them risks to the success of the project.
+Because a dynamically typed, interpreted language that's suitable for browser games, and helps you gain an intuitive understanding of your code; that would already be a big success.

 ## 2024-05-21

 As I've explained before, I'm using the development of a simple game to drive